-Official letters will be sent to all applicants in July 2023, with a public announcement posted at a later date on the Heart & Stroke Research and Brain Canada websites.
+Official letters will be sent to all applicants in November 2023.
+A public announcement of the awardees will be posted at a later date on the Heart & Stroke Research and Brain Canada websites.

 A.5 Non-Employee Status

 The granting of an award is deemed to establish neither an employer-employee relationship nor a partnership between the funders and the recipients.